onlinebacon/celnav-simulator/README.md

 - Improve controls
 - Add some obscuration to the sky above the horizon
 - Use "global uniforms" for webgl2 simplicity
+- Radial gradiant around sextant scope
+- Button to get link with coordinates instead of being always in the URL